-Alex is employed as Head of Education, Inclusion and Participation at Migrant Help, UK.
+Alex is a PhD researcher and co-o founder of Education 4 Diversity.
 He is a researcher, trainer, speaker and Country Expert Witness and analyst (Great Lakes Region of Africa).
 He is author of the book "Not My Worst Day" and co-author of "Education in A Diverse UK".

 Read on to discover why he is a leader…